 - Your Galaxy S8 will reboot with a cleared system cache.

-If the problems persist the next stage is to factory reset the Galaxy S8.
-In most cases, though, wiping the cache should be sufficient to solve smaller problems, and it’s a good place to start when you’re troubleshooting an issue.
+In most cases, wiping the cache should be sufficient to solve smaller problems, and it’s a good place to start when you’re troubleshooting an issue.